TykTechnologies/tyk-operator/pkg/snapshot/README.md

 2. Specify the Kubernetes resource names in Config Data

-By default, the created ApiDefinition resource will have the name `replace-me-{i}`.
+By default, the created ApiDefinition resource will have the name `REPLACE_ME_{i}`.
-It is not the best name for a kubernetes resource and should be manually updated.
+It is not valid name for a Kubernetes resource and should be manually updated.
-You can store this meta-data in Config Data for each API first before exporting, so that you do not need to manually update the output file afterwards.
+You can store this metadata in Config Data for each API first before exporting, so that you do not need to manually update the output file afterwards.

 ![config-data](./img/config-data.png)